 Upon confirmation of your place on the programme a bespoke schedule of work and support will be agreed, targeted at the development needs of your technology and your potential business.
-Funding in the region of £50,000 can be allocated to a single project with a duration of up to 16 weeks.
+Funding of up to £50,000 can be allocated to a single project with a duration of 4 months.
 The budget is held and disbursed by the university in order to deliver the project and will primarily be used to cover costs associated with academic and technician time, and test and experimental consumables.
 Funding is not directly transferred to successful applicants.
 Applications for shorter projects are welcome.
-In addition to this, there is a range of training and mentoring opportunities available at Cranfield including, for example, business skills development, sector knowledge, IP management and grant funding.
-The award will also include an allowance of up to £1000 (inclusive of VAT) for travel and subsistence associated with the applicant visiting Cranfield during the project.
+In addition to this, there is a range of training and mentoring opportunities available at Cranfield including, for example, IP management, product design and design for manufacture, market intelligence, business modelling and planning.
+The award will also include an allowance of up to £1500 (inclusive of VAT) for travel and subsistence associated with the applicant visiting Cranfield during the project.
 Individual budgets will be agreed in advance with selected applicants.